 How is sales tax collected?

-When a business makes a sale of a taxable product or service, the business charges the appropriate sales tax rate to the customer.
+When a business sells a taxable product or service, the business charges the appropriate sales tax rate to the customer.
 This tax is collected by the business who then sends it to the Tennessee Department of Revenue.

 How much sales tax is charged?